This post may contain affiliate links. Please read my disclosure.

 What I use- Crock Pot Slow Cooker

-Happiness radiates out of me when I come home to a dinner that cooked itself!
-I mean, how amazing is that?
-If you don’t have a slow cooker and you are lazy with dinner like I sometimes am, this is a serious must.
+A dinner that cooks itself?
+Is this even possible?
+Why yes, yes it is, IF you have a slow cooker.
+Ok maybe that’s a slight exaggeration, but if you don’t have a slow cooker and you are lazy with dinner like I sometimes am, this is a serious must.

-I know I mentioned you could technically use your Instant Pot as a slow cooker (which I sometimes do) but I still love having this slow cooker as a standalone.
+You can also use your Instant Pot as a slow cooker but I still love having this slow cooker as a standalone.
 First, an Instant Pot will not give you the same amazing food smell throughout your house like a slow cooker will, and it’s also nice to have BOTH when you want to use your Instant Pot and slow cooker at the same time.

 19. Lemon Squeezer